 Additional Requirements of a Master’s Student

 In addition to the 10 courses in mathematics and statistics, master’s students must take a comprehensive oral exam in the final semester of their program.
 This exam is administered by three faculty members.
 The exam consists of three parts, one for each of three assessment areas.
-Assessment areas are chosen by the Director of Graduate Studies in consultation with the student.
+Assessment areas are chosen by the Graduate Program Coordinator in consultation with the student.

 In each part, the student gives a 10-minute talk on a mathematical topic in that area.
 Each talk will be followed by a question and answer period.
 The duration of each of the three parts is about 30 minutes.
 Master’s students have the option of writing a master’s thesis.
 In that case, two of the courses in the second year would be devoted to research for the thesis, and the master’s oral exam is replaced by an oral defense of the thesis.